 There’s an art to setting the right funding goal.
 The trick is to create crowdfunding rewards that cost little or nothing to offer to Backers.
 There is real value in digital rewards for this reason.
 The best reward will cost absolutely nothing beyond your base cost and time to create and fulfill.
 Remember that you are making a promise to your Backers that you can do the thing for this amount of money.
 Also remember that the less you ask for, the more likely you are to get it.

-It pays to put some thought into WHEN you are going to run your campaign, and how long it will go on for.
+It pays to put some thought into WHEN you are going to run your campaign.

-Looking at the calendar, Kelly realises that her birthday, and the day she will officially graduate with her Masters Degree are 32 days apart.
+Looking at the calendar, Kelly realises that her birthday, and the day she will officially graduate with her Masters Degree is on the 5th of October.

 She decides that she would rather have any birthday and graduation gifts be put towards this goal.
-She decides to open on her birthday, and close the day after graduation, giving her a 33 day campaign length.
+She decides to open on her birthday, so her end date worked out as the 19th of November, 45 days later.

 By closing after graduation, it means she has time to hustle and follow up with her friends on graduation day if she hasn’t hit her goal yet.
-And people are always great on her birthday – what better present than a roaring crowdfunding campaign!?
+And people are always great on her birthday – what better present than a donation towards her crowdfunding campaign!